Ramakrishna: Rama Bhakti

 At some point in the period between his vision of Kali and his marriage, Ramakrishna practised dāsya bhāva, (Note: The Vaishnava Bhakti traditions speak of five different moods, referred to as bhāvas, different attitudes that a devotee can take up to express his love for God.
-They are: śānta, the "peaceful attitude"; dāsya, the attitude of a servant; sakhya, the attitude of a friend; vātsalya, the attitude of a mother toward her child; and madhura, the attitude of a woman towards her lover.) during which he worshiped Rama with the attitude of Hanuman, who is considered to be the ideal devotee and servant of Rama.
+They are: śānta, the "peaceful attitude"; dāsya, the attitude of a servant; sakhya, the attitude of a friend; vātsalya, the attitude of a mother toward her child; and madhura, the attitude of a woman towards her lover.) during which he worshipped Rama with the attitude of Hanuman, who is considered to be the ideal devotee and servant of Rama.
 According to Ramakrishna, towards the end of this sadhana, he had a vision of Sita, the consort of Rama, merging into his body.

 Bhairavi Brahmani, an ascetic who used to carry with her the Raghuvir Shila – a stone idol representing lord Rama and all Vaishnava deities, who is also well versed in the texts of Gaudiya Vaishnavism stated that Ramakrishna was experiencing a phenomenon that accompanies mahabhava, the supreme attitude of loving devotion towards the divine, and quoting from the bhakti shastras, she stated that other religious figures like Radha and Chaitanya had similar experiences.